 Blended Visa Office-Referred (BVOR) – A cost-sharing program with the Canadian government, which provides six months of settlement funds, with the CG providing the other six months, plus settlement support for the whole year.
-BVOR cases are on a list provided by the CIC Matching Centre.
+BVOR cases are on a list provided by the IRCC Matching Centre.
 Requests for BVORs can be made through your coordinator (see contact information at the end).
 If BVOR cases are “travel ready,” meaning they have had their medicals and obtained their visas, they can arrive in Canada within a month.
 Otherwise they might come within 2-4 months.

 How to begin

 Contact DOORS.
 We’ll help your group set up a sponsorship committee and equip you to become sponsors.
 We’ll assist you with completing application forms and communicating with Immigration, Refugees and Citizenship Canada (IRCC).
 DOORS will provide education, mentorship and logistical support to your committee throughout the application and sponsorship process.